catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

  +---------------------+--------------------------------------+

-Now we can SSH to our instances.
-We will connect using the default ``ubuntu`` user that is configured on Ubuntu cloud images.
+Now you can SSH to your instances.
+You will connect using the default ``ubuntu`` user that is configured on Ubuntu cloud images.
 You will need to substitute the correct floating IP address.

 You can tail syslog in order to see what keepalived is doing.
-For example, here we can see the backup instance switch from backup to master state:
+For example, here you can see the backup instance switch from backup to master state:

 .. code-block:: bash